gerirgaudi/naplug/README.md

     end

-    plugin = ArgumentsPlugin.new :instance => 1
+    plugin = ArgumentsPlugin.new :foo => 'old argument'
-    plugin.args! :instance => 2
+    plugin.args! :foo => 'new argument'

-### Plugs
+The above code will override the `:foo` argument with a value of `new argument`.

+### Plugs: Plugins within Plugins

-Up until now, *Naplug* has essentially provided *syntactic sugar* to define and use plugins, along with some convenience methods to represent status and produce output.
+Up until now, *Naplug* has essentially provided *syntactic sugar* to define and use what amounts to single-purpose plugins, along with some convenience methods to represent status and produce output.
 But plugins sometimes need to perform a number of possibly independent tasks to reach a final, _aggregated_ status.
-In *Naplug*, these tasks are referred to as *plugs*.
-They are essentially plugins, behave like plugins, but are scoped to a plugin.

-When a plugin in created, we can define *plugs* inside the plugin through `plug` call.
-Like plugins, the can be tagged.
+In *Naplug*, these tasks are _nested plugins_ or _subplugins_, and are commonly referred to as *plugs*. which are scoped to a _master_ plugin.
+When a plugin in created, we can define *plugs* inside the plugin through the `plugin` instance method.

     class PlugPlugin